 - No 0% introductory offers.

 - Balance transfer fee.

-How does this card compare with other cards for overseas spending?
+How does this card compare?

 When it comes to repayments, you can make manual repayments online or over the phone (0345 944 4555), or alternatively set up a direct debit.
 A direct debit is a great idea because it protects you from forgetting to make a repayment and either damaging your credit score, getting hit with a penalty fee or losing any promotional rates as a result.
 You can arrange a direct debit for repayments when you apply for the credit card.
 The table below shows the options available.